-Mologic Ltd is a world-leading innovator in the development of lateral flow and rapid diagnostic technologies, including tests that can help combat tropical diseases such as dengue, bilharzia, and river blindness – as well as Covid-19.
+Mologic Ltd is an innovator in the development of lateral flow and rapid diagnostic technologies, including tests that can help combat tropical diseases such as dengue, bilharzia, and river blindness – as well as Covid-19.

 The £30 million acquisition was announced in summer 2021 and is being made through the Global Access Health (GAH), a social enterprise.
 GAH will seek to expand access to affordable state-of-the-art medical technology through decentralized research, development, and manufacturing in and for the Global South.
 The Soros Economic Development Fund launched the GAH in July with support from several philanthropic funds and investors including the Bill & Melinda Gates Foundation.

 ‘The Covid-19 pandemic has painfully demonstrated the fundamental inequities in global public health, and in particular the crucial importance of access in low- and middle-income countries to low-price, high-quality life-saving diagnostic tools,’ said Sean Hinton, SEDF’s Chief Executive Officer.
 ‘In this unique transaction, philanthropic funds and investors are working together with a skilled and visionary management team in a truly innovative way to address at least one part of that failure by enabling a cutting-edge commercial business to focus all its resources on solving one of the world’s most pressing public health issues.’